Chroustov: Etymology

 The name is derived from the surname Chroust, meaning "Chroust's (court)".

 Geography

 Chroustov is located about 24 km northeast of Nymburk and 63 km northeast of Prague.
 It lies in an undulating agricultural landscape, mostly in the Central Elbe Table.
 The easternmost part of the municipal territory extends into the East Elbe Table and includes the highest point of Chroustov at 267 m above sea level.
-The stream Smíchovský potok flows across the municipality and feed two small fishponds there.
+The stream Smíchovský potok flows across the municipality and supplies two small fishponds there.

 History

 The first written mention of Chroustov is from 1369.
-From 1436 to 1553, the village was ruled by various lesser nobleman.
-In 1553– 1587, Chroustov was owned by the Trčka of Lípa family.
+From 1436 to 1553, the village was ruled by various lesser noblemen.
+In 1553–1587, Chroustov was owned by the Trčka of Lípa family.
 From 1587, Chroustov was a part of the Dymokury estate and shared its owners.

 Transport

 There are no railways or major roads passing through the municipality.